all-of-us/workbench/api/STRUCTURE.md

 ## API

-The actual REST API is defined in a series of YAML files according to the [Swagger OpenAPI spec](https://swagger.io/specification/).
-Swagger takes these YAML files, merges them, and generates all the classes defined by the YAMLs.
+The actual REST API is defined in a series of YAML files according to the [Swagger OpenAPI spec](https://swagger.io/specification/). [swagger-codegen](https://github.com/swagger-api/swagger-codegen) takes these YAML files, merges them, and generates all the classes defined by the YAMLs.
 The command to do so is `./project.rb compile-generated-java`.

 One non-Swagger-standard thing about these YAML files is that the `tag` param is used to indicate which Controller / APIController an endpoint should be associated with.